 The large "D" shaped opening on the Base Camp was among the easiest duffels to pack and search for items in.
 Our testers also really utilized the additional zippered pocket featured on one end of the bag.

 While we did appreciate the large mesh zippered pocket, we liked the similar but dual-zippered pockets on the Patagonia Black Hole Duffel and Gregory Alpaca slightly better.
-However, we found the Base Camp's externally accessed end zippered pocket was far better than the Alpaca (and the Black Hole doesn't have one).
+However, the Base Camp's externally accessed end zippered pocket was far better than the Alpaca (and the Black Hole doesn't have one).

 The zippered mesh pocket underneath the main lid of the Base Camp.
 We liked the organization that this feature provided, but preferred the dual pockets of the Patagonia Black Hole and the Gregory Alpaca marginally better.

 This award-winner is seriously built to last.
 It remains the most commonly used expedition duffel out there for a reason.
 Once you buy one, you'll likely never need another.
 If you do use and abuse it, it will be a very long time until you need to purchase a new one.
-Either that or you have seriously bad luck.

 Even after dozens of expeditions and trips to exotic locations around the world where the Base Camp has spent countless hours on the top of jeeps, strapped to llamas, and just plain abused during transport, ours is still going strong after 10+ years.
 The North Face has only slightly tweaked the fabric to make them even more durable.